Corruption in South Africa: Types of corruption in South Africa

 Although South Africa is subjected to various types of corruption, three notable forms are wasteful expenditure, state capture, and corruption related to or using Black Economic Empowerment (BEE) legislation.
 Recent state capture scandals involving South African politicians and the Gupta family have brought these types of corruption into the public spotlight.
-Petty Corruption is another relevant issue affecting public services and day-to-day life in South Africa.
-Local municipalities have also been noted as significantly impacted by corruption with Corruption Watch describing them as amongst the most corrupt institutions in the country.
+Petty corruption is another relevant issue affecting public services and day-to-day life in South Africa.
+Local municipalities have also been reported as significantly impacted by corruption with Corruption Watch describing them as amongst the most corrupt institutions in the country.
 A 2022 report by the Global Initiative Against Transnational Organized Crime has described the presence of organised crime as "an existential threat to South Africa’s democratic institutions, economy and people."

 State capture

-State capture, type of systemic political corruption in which private interests significantly influence a state's decision-making processes to their own advantage, became prevalent in South Africa during the presidency of Jacob Zuma (see section below).
-The most notable incident of state capture corruption is the Gupta family scandal (see section below).
-State capture in South Africa has been estimated by government to have cost the country up to R 250 billion (US$ 17 billion) between 2014 and 2017, and reduce the country's GDP growth rate by an estimated 4% a year.
-Former South African Treasury official Ismail Momoniat has stated that state capture during the Zuma administration had caused such severe damage to the South African economy that it had effectively undid all the efforts of the Mandela and Mbeki administrations to develop the country's economy.
+State capture, a type of systemic political corruption in which private interests significantly influence a state's decision-making processes to their own advantage, became prevalent in South Africa during the presidency of Jacob Zuma (see section below).
+The most notable incident of state capture is the Gupta family scandal (see section below).
+State capture in South Africa has been estimated by the government to have cost the country up to R 250 billion (US$ 17 billion) between 2014 and 2017, and reduced the country's GDP growth rate by an estimated 4% a year.
+Former South African Treasury official Ismail Momoniat has stated that state capture during the Zuma administration caused such severe damage to the South African economy that it effectively reversed all the efforts of the Mandela and Mbeki administrations to develop the country's economy.